Eladiia/whisper-online-video-transcriber/README.md

 # Whisper Online Video Transcriber

-Whisper Online Video Transcriber is a Python-based script designed to download and transcribe audio from both YouTube and third-party video URLs using the Faster Whisper model.
-The script allows users to specify the language, Whisper model size, and VAD (Voice Activity Detection) filter settings for accurate transcription.
+Python script designed to download and transcribe audio from both YouTube and third-party video URLs using the Faster Whisper model.
+The script allows to specify the language, Whisper model size, and VAD (Voice Activity Detection) filter settings for accurate transcription. **This is meant for personal use to use as an alternative for Google Colab (If you ran out of GPU time there), sharing this in case it helps someone. :)**

-*Works better with ASBPlayer(https://github.com/killergerbah/asbplayer) for subtitle drop, and any video dl extension (such as FetchV on Chrome Store) to get the video URL of any site.
+**Works better with ASBPlayer(https://github.com/killergerbah/asbplayer) for subtitle drop, and any video dl extension (such as FetchV on Chrome Store) to get the video URL of any site.**

 https://github.com/user-attachments/assets/82496d7e-a9eb-400e-b7d6-79126b758fc0